sigsum/sigsum-go/doc/tools.md

 All tools display a program version if `--version` is provided.
 All tools that have sub commands additionally accept "help" and "version".

-Operation of several tools is controlled by a Sigsum policy, defined by a separate [policy file](./policy.md).
-The location of the policy file is specified using the `-p` option.
+Operation of several tools is controlled by a Sigsum [policy](./policy.md).
+The policy to use can be specified in different ways, as described under "Policies" below.

 Most tools also require one or more input keys.
 The `-k` option is used to specify a key file, but some commands have additional ways of taking keys and key-file input.

-There are no default locations for policy file or key files.
+There is no default location for key files.

+## Policies

+There are three different ways to specify the policy to use:

+1. By specifying the location of a separate policy file using the `-p` option.

+2. By specifying a named policy using the `-P` option.

+3. By specifying a named policy as an option on the form sigsum-policy="policy-name" included in a public key file.

+### Named policies

+There are two kinds of named policies: builtin policies and installed policies.

+Installed policies are by default read from the /etc/sigsum/policy directory.
+A different location can be set using the SIGSUM_POLICY_DIR environment variable.
+Installed policy files must have the `.sigsum-policy` filename suffix.

+The sigsum-policy tool can be used to list and show the contents of the available named policies, including both builtin and installed policies.

+### Specifying a policy name inside a submitter public key file

+A submitter public key file is specified as input to the sigsum-submit and sigsum-verify tools, and can include options on the same form that is used for the `authorized_keys` file for sshd.
+To sepcify a policy name, the option sigsum-policy="policy-name" can be used.
+For the sigsum tools, if neither of the -p or -P input options were given and a sigsum-policy="policy-name" option is found inside the submitter public key file, then that policy name is used.

+Example: a submitter public key file that contains the following

+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key

+could be modified to add a policy name like this:

+sigsum-policy="sigsum-test" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key

+and then the policy name "sigsum-test" would be used, provided that none of the -p or -P input options were given.

+### Order of priority for policies

+It is not allowed to specify both `-p` and `-P` at the same time.
+If a policy is specified using either the `-p` or the `-P` option, then that policy is used, and any policy name in the submitter public key file is ignored.
+Thus, named policies are only used if the -p option is absent, and a policy name in the submitter public key file is only used if neither of `-p` or `-P` was specified.

+Regarding named policies, if there is an installed policy with the same name as a builtin policy, then the installed policy is used.

 ## Key handling